bloodhunt214/VALORANT_spike_rush_xp_bot/README.md

 Text Language : English <br>

 ## How to use <br>
+Put a valorant.lnk in the script directory <br>
 Double click the script to start <br>
 L : exit script <br>
 F7 : exit script <br>